What Results Can Parents Realistically Expect After Stem Cell Therapy for Autism?

 You will receive two critical documents:

 This is your complete medical record of the treatment.
-It details every procedure, every dosage, the dates of administration, and how your child tolerated the therapies.
+It details every procedure, every dosage, the administration dates, and how your child tolerated the therapies.
 It is a vital document to share with your primary care physician and home therapy team.

 This is our laboratory’s promise of quality to you.
 This report details the source of the cells, the cell count, the viability (proving they were fresh and not cryopreserved), and the full panel of sterility and screening tests they passed.
 This is your proof that your child received exactly what was promised: a safe, pure, and high-quality therapeutic product.